kdeldycke/meta-package-manager/docs/development.md

 - **Major releases**: `n.*.*` → `(n+1).0.0` upgrades

-  Make no promises about backwards-compability.
+  Make no promises about backwards-compatibility.
 Any API change requires a new major release.

 ## Build status